 By Corey Lewis, CPT, CSCS

 Creatine is one of the most popular supplements for increasing strength, power, and size.
-Once upon a time, creatine supplements seemed much more straightforward.
+Once upon a time, this supplement seemed much more straightforward.
 But now there seem to be endless varieties.
 With better absorption, less bloat, or more power, it’s challenging to know which is the best creatine type for you.
 Creatine is one of the most researched molecules in sports nutrition and is widely available.
 This article will breakdown twelve popular types:

 Creatine is a substance that is found naturally in the body.
 Its chemical composition is similar to amino acids, the building blocks of protein.
 It is produced mainly in the liver but can occur in the kidneys and pancreas.
 It’s stored in muscles, but it can also be present in the heart and brain.